MIC-DKFZ/HD-BET/readme.md

 ```bash
 python run.py INPUT_FILENAME OUTPUT_FILENAME
 ```
 INPUT_FILENAME must be a nifti (.nii.gz) file containing 3D image data.
 4D image sequences are not supported.
+All input images must match the orientation of MNI152!
+Use fslreorient2std <sup>1</sup> to ensure that is the case!

 By default, this will run in GPU mode, use the parameters of fold 0 ('0.model'), use test time data augmentation by mirroring along all axes and not do any postprocessing.